Caloundra is a charming seaside town at the southernmost end of the Sunshine Coast. Just 1 hour north of Brisbane.

 The Caloundra Central Business District (CBD) radiates out from Bulcock Street, offering an authentic ‘high street’ character with a mix of retail and commercial activities supported by performance and cultural facilities.
 The high street is also located just a few street back from stunning Bulcock Beach and Happy Valley.

-Local and visitors alike appreciate the unique and quirky retail offerings, quality food and interesting experiences and
+Local and visitors alike appreciate the unique and quirky retail offerings, quality food and interesting experiences.

 They also value the community facilities available in the areas surrounding the CBD, including parks and skate parks, pools, outdoor barbeques, and walking and cycling paths.
 As well as the “caring community spirit” and rich history of the area, linked to its maritime experiences during World War II, indigenous heritage, tradition of fishing, culture of surfing and interaction with the ocean.